ajsteinmetz/ajsteinmetz.github.io/index.md

 # Home 🏡

+Hi, I’m Dr. Andrew James Steinmetz!
+Welcome to my personal website where I share my projects, blogs, and research in physics.
+I’m a Global Professor in the Department of Physics at The University of Arizona, with a role at the Arizona College of Technology at the Hebei University of Technology in Tianjin, China.
+My work focuses on ⚛ quantum mechanics, 🌌 cosmology, and 🧲 electromagnetism.

 ## Recent Publications

 * 🌟[Steinmetz, A.](https://github.com/ajsteinmetz/short-note-qgp), Rafelski, J. Short Note on Spin Magnetization in QGP. <i>Eur.
 Phys.
 J. ST</i> (in press, 2025).
 [10.48550/arXiv.2502.05052](https://doi.org/10.48550/arXiv.2502.05052)